 What Were the Client’s Specific Requirements for the Villa Savoye?

 So, Le Corbusier began working on the project in September 1928.
-And even though his initial ideas were already partly executed on site, he developed some alternate designs to reduce the overall construction cost in Autumn 1928.
-Here, some reports suggest that he simply moved the master bedroom to the first floor & reduced the grid spacing from 5 to 4.75 meters to balance the volume.
+Interestingly, even while some early ideas were already sketched out, he continued revising the scheme that autumn to cut costs.
+For example, historical accounts note that he shifted the master bedroom to the first floor and slightly reduced the grid spacing (from 5 meters to 4.75 meters) to balance the building’s proportions and materials

 The “five points of architecture” are basically a set of modernist architecture rules developed by Le Corbusier in the 1920s – 1930s.
 They are: